-- Green lipped mussels
+- Green-lipped mussels

-Eggshell membranes are an antioxidant that excel at supporting joints in your pet's body.
+Eggshell membranes are an antioxidant that excels at supporting joints in your pet's body.
 These membranes are the fluid-like substance that sits between the white part of eggs and the actual, physical shell.
 Eggshell membranes are also incredibly talented when it comes to reducing joint pain.
-Within approximately six weeks after introducing eggshell membrane into your pet's daily nutritional diet, your pups and your kittens will begin noticing a decline in discomfort associated with, and immobility caused by, the joints.
+Within approximately six weeks after introducing eggshell membrane into your pet's daily nutritional diet, your pups and your kittens will begin noticing a decline in discomfort associated with, and immobility caused by the joints.

 An antioxidant that is present during pregnancy and shortly after birth, colostrum is an antioxidant that really improves the way the immune system works.
 Immunity is heightened by colostrum due to the PRP hormone, or proline-rich polypeptide.
 This hormone keeps allergies in check and reduces any amount of overactivity within the immune system of your cats and dogs.

 Gut health is improved by the presence of colostrum in the body, whereas inflammation has been shown to decrease alongside PRP.
 If your pet is experiencing the unfortunate circumstance of cancer, colostrum would be something to seriously consider adding to your pet's daily intake.
 Another protein that colostrum contains, known as lactalbumin, obliterates cancer-causing toxins as well as existing cancer cells.
 In turn, the immune system is heightened and the body is more capable of fighting off illnesses that cancer invites into the immune system.